On this page

 Atlas Triggers allow you to execute server-side logic in response to database events or according to a schedule.
 Atlas provides two kinds of Triggers: Database and Scheduled triggers.

-Use database triggers to implement complex data interactions, including updating information in one document when a related document changes or interacting with an external service when a new document is inserted.
+Use database triggers to implement event-driven data interactions.
+For example, you can automatically update information in one document when a related document changes or send a request to an external service whenever a new document is inserted.

 MongoDB Atlas performs a